8tool2/SimpleDCTJPEGDNA/README.md

 Used a simplified version of DCT (Discrete Cosine Transform)

 Moving on to using forms of DNA Sequence Compression.
 Wish me luck.
 Fingers crossed to find something beautiful <3.

+Refer to Project Proposal File for Simplified Idea.